abdulrahimham/recipe-analysis/README.md

 - Observed Difference: 87.86
 - P-value: 0.0

-The permutation test for calories shows an observed difference of 87.86, with a p-value of 0.0.
-This indicates a highly significant relationship between missing ratings and higher calorie content.
+The permutation test for the calories column evaluates whether there is a significant difference in calorie content between recipes with missing and non-missing average ratings.
+The histogram displays the distribution of mean differences from 1000 permutations, with the observed difference (87.86 calories) marked by the red dashed line.
+The p-value of 0.0 indicates a highly significant difference, implying that recipes with missing average ratings have different calorie contents compared to those with ratings.